 Involve a High Risk, Independent Agent or Broker

-A High Risk Agent or Broker is a life insurance specialist who know which life insurance companies tend to be more liberal towards people with certain medical conditions.
+A High Risk Agent or Broker is a life insurance specialist who know which insurance companies tend to be more liberal towards people with certain medical conditions.
 High Risk Specialists will have a network team that can help you find the best solution to your situation.
+You should be considering this representative your greatest ally especially when purchasing diabetic life insurance or any other medical conditions in your history.

-If the independent agent you’re currently working with isn’t very experienced or isn’t willing to go out of the way for a solution, take your business to an independent agent who does.
+Keep in mind, if the agent you’re currently working with isn’t very experienced or isn’t willing to go out of the way for the best solution for your protection… take your business to an independent agent who does.

 Be sure to take your business to an agent who has access to dozens of life insurance carriers.
 Many people have been declined by the local State Farm agency and get excellent rates with a top shelf life carrier with a High Risk Specialist Agency.